-- A. In FY 2026, implemented effective July 1, 2025, all Unit I employees on the X scales will be moved to the next higher level on the corresponding regular scale prior to the level implementation.
+In FY26, implemented effective July 1, 2025, all Unit 1 employees on the X scales will be moved to the next higher level on the corresponding regular scale prior to the negotiated level increase implementation.
 The X scales are removed entirely effective FY 26 moving forward.
-All Unit I and Unit II employees will receive one pay level advancement for those eligible for a level advancement and a 3% COLA.
-Employees in Unit 1 level 2 will receive a \$500.00 one-time stipend, Unit I level 3 will receive a one-time \$1,000.00 stipend.
+All Unit 1 and Unit 2 employees will receive one pay level advancement for those eligible for a level advancement and a 1% COLA.
+Employees in Unit 1, level 2 will receive a one-time \$500 stipend.
+Employees in Unit 1, level 3 will receive a one-time \$1000 stipend.
 Level 11 will be added to the BS lane.
-A 3% COLA will be added to the Extra Pay for Extra Duty chart in FY 2026 and applied to all categories. - B. In FY 2027, implemented effective July 1, 2026, all Unit 1 and Unit II employees will receive one pay level advancement for those eligible for a level advancement and a 3% COLA.
+A 1% COLA will be added to the Extra Pay for Extra Duty chart in FY 26 and applied to all categories.

+- B. In FY 2027, implemented effective July 1, 2026, all Unit 1 and Unit II employees will receive one pay level advancement for those eligible for a level advancement and a 3% COLA.
 Employees in Unit I level 2 will receive a one-time \$500.00 stipend, Employees on pay level 3 will receive a one-time \$1,000.00 stipend.
 Level 12 will be added to the BS lane. - C. As the timeline for the Blueprint for Maryland's Future initiatives are enacted, negotiations will be reopened for the sole purposes of negotiating provisions of the legislation that impact salary, working conditions, or any other provision of this agreement. - D. Unit I employees specifically assigned teach/lead evening school, summer school, participate in summer curriculum writing, Professional Development or other similar instructional programs offered by CCPS and approved by the Office of Teaching and Learning shall be paid at the hourly rate of \$35.00/hour.
 Exemptions will include optional professional development.
 Extended day program (ELO) certificated staff will be paid at an hourly rate of \$30.00 per hour.
 Unit II employees who teach/participate in these activities outside their normal workday/year shall be paid an hourly rate of \$35.00 per hour.